Trump hits China with fresh tariffs, threatens more if Beijing retaliates

 “We have been very clear about the type of changes that need to be made, and we have given China every opportunity to treat us more fairly,” Trump said in his statement.
 “But, so far, China has been unwilling to change its practices.”

-Fang told the forum that he hopes the two sides can sit down and talk, but added that the latest U.S. move has “poisoned” the atmosphere.
+Fang told the Tianjin forum that he hopes the two sides can sit down and talk, but added that the latest U.S. move has “poisoned” the atmosphere.

-Fang said that even if Trump puts tariffs on all Chinese exports to the United States, the negative impact on China’s economy will be about 0.7 percent.
-He did not say whether he was referring to the impact on the amount of gross domestic product (GDP) or the GDP growth.

 A senior Trump administration official told reporters that the United States was open to further talks with Beijing, but offered no immediate details on when they may occur.